 To identify challenges faced by parents, small group discussions have been organized with scientific employees from our faculty in September 2022 to discuss their experience toward parenthood within the faculty.
 These discussions were used as input to build a survey sent to alums and scientific employees in November 2023.

-A search for “lighthouse” projects in research organizations comparable to our faculty (e.g.: at MIT) will be performed at the beginning of January.
+A search for “lighthouse” projects in research organizations comparable to our faculty (e.g.: at MIT) was performed at the beginning of January.

-In February, a “Leaders Workshop” will be held by Ward Holwell International experts.
-During this workshop, research group leaders will participate in discussions to build tangible solutions to the observed problems.
+In February, a “Leaders Workshop” was held by Ward Holwell International experts.
+During this workshop, research group leaders participated in discussions to build tangible solutions to the observed problems.

-The results of PARENT are expected for the first half of 2023.
+The results of PARENT are available via the TU Wien reposiTUm.

 We invite you to be part of the change.

-For any questions, you can contact us at femchem.DI@tuwien.ac.at
+For any questions, you can contact us via femchem.DI@tuwien.ac.at

 * The Representative for Family-Work Balance Issues is assigned to the Vice Rectorate for Human Resource